You Are the Copyfree Initiative

 The people who believe in the importance of copyfree policy, who release their works under copyfree licenses, and who tell others about the reasons a copyfree policy is important make up the body of the Copyfree Initiative.
 Additional help comes in the form of organized advocacy efforts and contributions to copyfree licensed and allied projects that need the help.
 There is always more that can be done, however.

 At present, the Copyfree Initiative is a labor of love for its founder and its community.
-It is not a non-profit organization, and it is not a business.
-It represents an investment in time and -- in some cases -- money, but it is an investment gladly made in pursuit of important goals.
+It is not a registered non-profit organization, and it is not a business.
+It represents an investment of time and money, but it is an investment gladly made in pursuit of important goals.

-If you want to contribute to the cause, apart from the opportunities suggested in the Support subsections, a few basic categories of help exist:
+If you want to contribute to the cause, apart from the opportunities suggested in the Support subsections, a few basic categories of help are welcome:

-If you wish to help financially, you can use the contact page to get in touch with the founder to discuss how you can help out.
+If you wish to help financially, you can use one of the methods here or go to the community page to choose a way to get in touch with the founder to discuss how you can help out.

 Additional advocacy activities are possible, separate from the Copyfree Initiative organization itself, of course.
 If you wish to coordinate such efforts with the Copyfree Initiative so that we can help each other, discuss ideas, and get input that can help develop the most effective independent effort possible, please get in touch via the community resources maintained by the Copyfree Initiative.
 See the advocacy and projects pages for some ideas on what you can do on your own.